 Here are some quick hints that can help you decide whether the information given in a particular web page is reliable or not:

 For more about evaluating information, visit the following sites:

 Critically Analyzing Information Sources, from Research & Learning Serivces, Olin Library, Cornell University Library.

-Evaluating Webpages, Techiques to Apply and Questions to Ask, from University of California, Berkeley.
+Evaluating Resources, from University of California, Berkeley.

 Fake News, Propaganda, and Disinformation: Learning to Critically Evaluate Media Sources, from Cornell University Library